Antonio-Redondo/ticket-service/README.md

 Objects created:

     SeatHold: Contain information about the customer and time request in order to hold seats.

     Venue: Contain information about capacity, availability and gives you a matrix of the available seats.

-    Status : It is an enum with the different seat status (AVAILABLE, HOLD, RESERVED)
+    Status : It is an enum with the different seat status (AVAILABLE, HOLD, RESERVED).

     Locator: Seats number indexes.

     Seat: Contains information about the customer, status and seat number.

     Customer: Name and email of the customer.

 Service implementation: